almqv/eOS/README.md

 		clean : Remove all object/binary/image files
 ##
 ### Planned Features
-Read go to [eOS v1.0 Kanban Board](https://github.com/E-Almqvist/eOS/projects/1) to see the current progress & planned features of the project.
+Go to [eOS v1.0 Kanban Board](https://github.com/E-Almqvist/eOS/projects/1) to see the current progress & planned features of the project.
 ##
 <br>
 <br>